Golf Exercises for Seniors: Enhance Flexibility and Performance

 Core Strengthening Movements

-The core acts as the power center for a golf swing.
-Strong, active muscles in the mid-region help execute a swing that combines power and technical precision.
-Core training provides these benefits:
+The core is the power center for a golf swing.
+Strong, active core muscles help you swing with power and precision.
+Core training offers these benefits:

 - Improved swing posture maintenance